namoshizun/RevisionNotes/ELEC3609/(W4-W6)Note.md

 - <u>Syntax</u>: type/subtype  <= defined in '***Content-Type' header***
 - <u>Common ones</u>: text/html, application/json, image/png

-**Referer**: tell the server how a browser arrived at a particular page.
+**Referer**: tell the server how a browser arrived at a particular page <= can be used to block access directed from unwanted referers.

 **User-Agent**: tells the server what type of software the client is using.

 * *Syntax*:  [ Browser, Rendering Engine, OS ]
-* Why? the server knows which content to choose to respond.
+* Why? the server knows which content to choose to respond, e.g, display Chinese content if user's OS language is Chinese 😀.

 **Cookies**: a small piece of temp data stored in the user's browser.